databricks/spark-training/strata_2013/index.md

    res: Long = 122352588
    ~~~

-   The first time this command is run, similar to the last count we did, it will take 2 - 3 mins while Spark scans through the entire data set on disk.
+   The first time this command is run, similar to the last count we did, it will take 2 - 3 minutes while Spark scans through the entire data set on disk.
-   __But since enPages is marked as "cached" in the previous step, if you run count on the same RDD again, it should return an order of magnitude faster__.
+   __But since enPages was marked as "cached" in the previous step, if you run count on the same RDD again, it should return an order of magnitude faster__.

-   If you examine the console log closely, you will see logs like this indicating some data is added to the cache:
+   If you examine the console log closely, you will see lines like this, indicating some data was added to the cache:

    `12/08/18 00:30:55 INFO spark.CacheTrackerActor: Cache entry added: (2, 0) on ip-10-92-69-90.ec2.internal (size added: 16.0B, available: 4.2GB)`